openUC2/UC2_Fluorescence_microscope/README.md

 ## Get Involved

-This project is open so that anyone can get involved.
+This project is open-source so that anyone can get involved.
 You don't even have to learn CAD designing or programming.
 Find ways you can contribute in  [CONTRIBUTING](https://github.com/openUC2/UC2-GIT/blob/master/CONTRIBUTING.md)

 ## License and Collaboration